jsgounot/nexflow_pipelines/README.md

  - nextflow (19.04)
  - JAVA >= 1.8 (Add this to your .bashrc: `export NXF_JAVA_HOME=/etc/alternatives/java_sdk_1.8.0/`)
+ - setup S3 credentials (the configuration for gis-nanopore-archive has to be your default profile, see (here)[https://www.nextflow.io/docs/latest/amazons3.html])

 To run the qcat pipeline:
 ```